Princess Diana Wasn’t In On The Royal Gag For Her First Christmas

-When Princess Diana celebrated her first Christmas as a royal family member she was not informed of the Queen’s gift-giving protocol.
+When Princess Diana celebrated her first Christmas as a royal family member, she was not informed of the Queen’s gift-giving protocol.
 While Diana made sure everyone in the family got a gift, she had no way of knowing she went overboard when buying those presents.
 Princess Diana wasn’t aware of the Queen’s tradition that entailed purchasing gifts that didn’t cost much more than the spare change out of the average person’s pocket.

 Queen Elizabeth’s idea for gifts among the royals is the polar opposite of what you’d expect.
 These folks have money at their disposal, so extravagant gift-giving isn’t a problem.
 Although Diana gave lavish gifts to her in-laws for her first Christmas as a princess, the gifts didn’t meet with the Queen’s gift-giving tradition.